devjudge/meteor1.8-in-docker/README.md

         1.a.
 Go to the project root directory.
         1.b.
 Run the following commands in the terminal/command line to build the app:
             - meteor npm install
-            - meteor run
+            - meteor run --port 8080

-    2. Go to http://localhost:3000 in your browser to view it.
+    2. Go to http://localhost:8080 in your browser to view it.

 DOCKER START STEPS: